UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/Https.md

 # rm default
 ```

-Create a new file in that location with the following content:
+Create a new file with any name in that location with the following content:
 ```
 server {
         listen 80 default_server;